-Often, when a needy senior citizen passes in a care center, the financial burden of a burial, cremation, or any type of service becomes the responsibility of the family and relatives left behind.
+Often, when a needy senior citizen passes in a care center, the financial burden of burial, cremation, or any type of service becomes the responsibility of the family and relatives left behind.

 What Services Are Available?

-If a loved one has passed without any savings, there are a few options for families who need assistance in paying for services.
+If a loved one has passed without any savings, there are a few options for families who need assistance paying for services.
 Some things to consider are:

-Social Security or Veterans Benefits – Check to see if the deceased is eligible for Social Security benefits that may cover part of the costs of the service.
-Also, if he/she was a veteran, check with the US Department of Veterans Affairs regarding a possible reimbursement.
+- Check to see if the deceased is eligible for Social Security benefits that may cover part of the service costs.
+Also, if they were a veteran, check with the US Department of Veterans Affairs regarding possible reimbursement.

 If none of the above applies, find out if the funeral home/cremation service offers loans.
 However, funeral homes usually ask for payment upfront because funeral service providers have to be paid first.

 Cremation allows families to have a memorial without paying for burial plots or embalming.
-In fact, the scattering of the ashes in a beloved place or keeping the urn at home can be one of the most meaningful ways to celebrate the deceased’s person’s life.
+In fact, the scattering of the ashes in a special place or keeping the urn at home can be one of the most meaningful ways to celebrate the deceased’s person’s life.

 Some Americans are not able to set aside funds or pre-plan for their end-of-life arrangements.
-The burden of paying for services after death therefore falls on the family, relatives, and even on the state government.
+Therefore, the burden of paying for services after death falls on the family, relatives, and even on the state government.

-You do not have to worry about excessive costs because a pre-planned National Cremation Society cremation service locks in today’s rates.
+You do not have to worry about high costs because a pre-planned National Cremation Society cremation service locks in today’s rates.
 Pre-planning cremation is truly a priceless gift for our surviving family and relatives.